Ursula English is vice president of Environment, Health & Safety for The Boeing Company, the world’s largest aerospace company.

 Appointed to this position in April 2014, English is responsible for leading Boeing’s environmental sustainability efforts, including continuously reducing the environmental footprint of its global operations, products and services, as well as leading Boeing’s workplace safety programs.

-English reports directly to Pat Shanahan, senior vice president for Boeing Supply Chain & Operations.
+English reports directly to Jenette Ramos, senior vice president for Boeing Supply Chain & Operations.

 English has held a wide variety of leadership roles at Boeing.
 Most recently, she was the director of Supplier Management for the Commercial Aviation Services (CAS) business of Boeing Commercial Airplanes.
 In this position, she was responsible for leading a complex extended supply chain, including contracting, supplier development, strategy development and performance.